Frequent back aches and tiredness. These are just a couple of the most prominent symptoms of living in the 21st century.

 The best way to make cleaning your anti-fatigue mat easy is to not let it get overly dirty in the first place.

 When you're cleaning your home, don't forget about your ant-fatigue mat as well.
 Gently vacuum over it to pick up dirt and debris, preventing it from getting ground into the mat.

 Opt for vacuuming it frequently, as it doesn't take much to keep it clean.
 For convenience, pick up the best stick vacuum so it's easy to keep it clean and tidy.

-While you may be tempted to clean your anti-fatigue mat with the best detergents, it is essential you opt for mild detergents that do not cause damage to the fabric.
 It is also a good idea to soak the mat in hot water.
 Be sure the temperature does not exceed 140 degrees Fahrenheit.

 Clean these mats at least once a week to prevent grease and oil from damaging the surface.
 The hot water will help dissolve the excess oil and residue.
 You can quickly wipe off the grime during emulsification.

 While many folks like to throw items in the machine for easy cleanup, anti-fatigue mats are typically made using sensitive materials and do not require aggressive cleaning techniques.
 It is also not a good idea to aggressively scrub the mat since that can damage its surface.

 Read the manufacturer's guidelines before cleaning the mat.
 You need to be extra careful when dealing with ESD anti-fatigue mats.
 Simply soak the mat once a week and use a clean cloth to wipe off dirt and debris.
 Once the mat is clean, allow it to dry for a couple of hours before using it again.